Private Preview

 The Raptor Solution

-The Raptor’s frame, hood, and deflector are each built in three independent sections.
-When a section is damaged, that section is replaced — not the full assembly.
-All sections use identical parts across every Raptor header width.
-And because each section is a fraction of the size of a full-length assembly, they are easier to handle, easier to ship, and less prone to damage in transit.
+The Raptor's frame, hood, and deflector are each built in three independent sections.
+Only the damaged or worn section is replaced.
+Smaller sections are easier to handle, easier to ship, and less prone to damage during installation.

 • Frame, hood, and deflector each in three independent sections

-• Replace only the damaged section — not the full assembly
+• Replace only the damaged or worn section — not the full assembly

 Built to stay in the field.